 The Payment Times Reporting Regulator administers the Payment Times Reporting Scheme, to ensure the Payment Times Reports Register is a reliable source of information about how large businesses are paying their small business suppliers.

-Role of the Regulator
+Role of the regulator

-We have a range of powers to ensure compliance by reporting entities, including powers to:
+The regulator has a range of powers to ensure compliance by reporting entities, including powers to:

 - publish details of non-compliance

 - undertake an investigation or compliance audit

 In accordance with the Regulator Performance (Resource Management Guide 128), the regulator is committed to:

 Ministerial Statement of Expectations

 The Minister for Small Business issued the Statement of Expectations for the Payment Times Reporting Regulator in July 2023.
 This outlines expectations for how the regulator will achieve objectives, carry out its functions and exercise its powers.